Tag Archives: Exploring Coney Island

 https://www.tripadvisor.com/Restaurant_Review-g60827-d459062-Reviews-Totonno_Pizzeria_Napolitano-Brooklyn_New_York.html?m=19905

-Day Eighty-Two: Going from Q to Q. Taking the subway from the beginning of the Q on 96th Street to Stillwell Avenue Coney Island August 9th, 2017
+Day Eighty-Two: Going from Q to Q. Taking the subway from the beginning of the Q on 96th Street to Stillwell Avenue Coney Island August 9th, 2017 (Again June 2024)

 I had finished the Manhattan Valley neighborhood earlier in the day when the Soup Kitchen was full and they did not need me.
 So, I walked the lower part of the neighborhood to finish it off and then walked across Central Park to the beginning of the new subway stop for the Q subway train at 96th Street and Second Avenue.
 As I had written on Day Sixty-Six on my walk, this subway line is really nice and take time to look at the artwork at the stops at 96th, 72nd and 63rd Streets.

-the 96th Street stop my starting point
+The 96th Street stop my starting point

 If you are going to take the Q to Coney Island leave yourself plenty of time because it is over an hour to get from one end of the Q to the other.
 It was a beautiful warm clear sunny day around 84 degrees and a perfect day to go to the shore.